raganwald/raganwald.github.com/_posts/2026-03-19-degenerate-electron-pressure.md

 });
 ```

 Inserting a balanced word at the beginning, end, or within another balanced word always leaves a balanced remainder.
 And inversely, removing a balanced word from the beginning, end, or within a balanced word always leaves a balanced remainder.

-Inserting and removing balanced words are inverse operations.
-Anything that can be done by inserting can be undone by removing, and anything that can be done by removing can be undone by inserting.
+#### Insert and remove are inverse operations.

+If we insert some balanced word *x* into balanced word *y* at position *i*, we end up with *z*, a word that contains *x* and *y*, although *y* may be split into two halves.
+Removing *x* from *y* at the same index restores *w*.

 ---